 - Need help getting started?
-See our Launch an Invenio instance. - Need help setting up your editor?
+See our Quickstart. - Need help setting up your editor?
 See our Developer environment guide guide which helps your automate the tedious tasks. - Want to refactor APIs?
 Get in touch with the maintainers and get the conversation started. - Troubles getting green light on Travis?
 Be sure to check our Style guide and the Developer environment guide.
 It will make your contributor life easier. - Bootstrapping a new awesome module?
 Use our Invenio cookiecutter templates for modules, instances or data models

-10.3.2 Style guide (TL;DR)
+9.3.2 Style guide (TL;DR)